1978 US Open – Men's singles

 Jimmy Connors defeated Björn Borg in the final, 6–4, 6–2, 6–2 to win the men's singles tennis title at the 1978 US Open.
+It was his third US Open singles title and fifth major singles title overall.
 The final was watched by a sell-out crowd of 19,537 spectators.

-This was the first edition of the US Open to be played on hard courts.

 Guillermo Vilas was the defending champion, but lost in the fourth round to Butch Walts.

+The competition was played best-of-three sets in the first three rounds, followed by best-of-five sets from the fourth round onward.

+This was the first edition of the US Open to be played on hardcourts, and the first to be held at the National Tennis Center in Flushing Meadows, relocating from its former site at Forest Hills.

 Seeds

 The seeded players are listed below.
 Jimmy Connors is the champion; others show the round in which they were eliminated.